team0xC/clamp/encryption snippets/readme.md

 #### Enigma machine

 An rotor based electromechanical encryption device used in WWII.
 A reflector made the machine involutory.
 Advancing rotors made it notoriously difficult to crack.
 The 'bombe,' based on the prior art the Polish 'bomba,' was designed by Alan Turing as an electromechanical computer to crack enigma encryption.

 #### Dial-a-Pirate

-A cardboard cipher disk for the 1990 Lucasfilms game "The Secret of Monkey Island" by Ron Gilbert.
+A cardboard cipher disk for the 1990 Lucasfilms game "The Secret of Monkey Island."
+Not the first of its kind, but was many guys' first brush with anti-piracy digital rights management.
+It was meant to help stop pirates attempting to discover the secret of Monkey Island™.
 The cipher disk utilized faces of pirates that were split into upper and lower halves as the key.
 The user would have to match a face combination given by the computer program and give a year based on a location on the cipher disk.
-This was an early form of DRM and ensured the secret of Monkey Island™ would only be revealed to legitimate users with a cipher disk, and prevented it from being pirated by dreadful guys.
+Prior art was often just referencing passwords in a manual.